 WisCEL is a UW-Madison Educational Innovation and Madison Initiative for Undergraduates (MIU) initiative, involving multiple units on campus: College of Engineering, College of Letters and Science, College of Agricultural and Life Sciences, Division of Information Technology, General Library System, and the Office of the Provost.
 These cross-campus collaborations support high-quality, technology-enhanced, innovative education for undergraduate students.
 By combining assets, resources, and a collaborative funding model, WisCEL is able to put student-centered learning at the forefront, meeting the university’s mission.

-WisCEL centers are located in College Library and Wendt Commons.
-The centers operate in partnership with the libraries in order to encourage both informal and formal learning and full-capacity space usage.
+The WisCEL center is located in College Library.
+The center operates in partnership with the libraries in order to encourage both informal and formal learning and full-capacity space usage.